zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 ```
 [Try it](https://dotnetfiddle.net/pkMR5w)

 The soft delete feature can be acheived by using the 'IEFSoftDelete' interface.
 By default this interface is always added to the manager.
-Otherwise you can add your own triggers by specifing the action and the type on which to execute a soft delete.
+Otherwise you can add your own interface and trigger action to perform a soft delete.

 The `IEFSoftDelete` interface will handle any entities that has a column named 'IsDeleted' with the boolean type.
 Any entity that inherit this intefaced will be soft deleted instead of being completly deleted when saving changes from a context.